sneakypete81/phink/doc/customising.md

 ## Editing Existing Pages

-To change a page, simply edit the markdown files in the `doc/` directory and run `phink build`.
+To change a page, simply edit the markdown files in the `doc/` directory.

 ## Adding New Pages